makerdao/pe-checklists/spell/spell-crafter-mainnet-workflow.md

   * [ ] Test DAI/MKR streams and payments, lerps
   * [ ] Test the sum of all DAI/MKR payments matches the Exec Sheet
 * Run tests via `make test` (or `make test match=<test_name>` to inspect debug traces)
-  - [ ] Ensure good coverage (every spell action is tested)
+  * [ ] Ensure good coverage (every spell action is tested)
   * [ ] Ensure every test function is declared as `public`
   * [ ] IF the test needs to run, it MUST NOT have the `skipped` modifier; OTHERWISE, it MUST have the `skipped` modifier
-  - Testing of modules initialised via the spell
+  * Testing of modules initialised via the spell
-    - [ ] Sanity checks of the constructor arguments
+    * [ ] Sanity checks of the constructor arguments
-    - [ ] Sanity checks of all values added/updated by the spell/init function
+    * [ ] Sanity checks of all values added/updated by the spell function
-    - [ ] End-to-end "happy path" interaction with the module
+    * [ ] End-to-end "happy path" interaction with the module
   * [ ] Tests PASS via `make test`
 * [ ] Ensure `DssExecLib` address used in current spell (`DssExecLib.address`) matches `dss-exec-lib` [Latest Release Tag](https://github.com/makerdao/dss-exec-lib/releases/latest)
 * [ ] Push committed content to already opened PR